MahmudOnWeb/StylingAButton/README.md

 Following this approach, we remove parts of all nested rectangles and finally we make a new design.
 If we can add few imperfections, something that can be done only by humans, even better.
 This is what we have done so far.
 We save it under different name, we will need it later.
 We will refer to it as Normal.
 ![Normal segments](https://github.com/MahmudOnWeb/StylingAButton/blob/master/Part05-Normal.png?raw=true)

-### How should our shape change, when button is focused?
-Or users hover over it?
+### How should our shape change when button is focused Or users hover over it

 We have to figure out and then implement small changes in shapes of our figures, so that they look interactive.
 What if we do this, but not that?
 Here your creativity can shine.
 We will however try to do something simple.
 We will just move all parts closer to the center, on X and Y axis, and position all parts closer together.
 Parts, or segments of former rectangles, located in top left corner will move down and to the right, parts located in bottom right corner will move up and to the left.
 Nearest to the center will move less, and those far apart will move more.
 Once we are ready with our changes, we finally save the file again under different name.
 We will refer to it as Focused.
 ![Focused segments](https://github.com/MahmudOnWeb/StylingAButton/blob/master/Part05-Focused.png?raw=true)

-### Making our drawing a single path, so that it is easily used in Blend
+### Making our drawing a single path so that it is easily used in Blend

 We close all open instances of Inkscape (wow) if any, and we then open the file we saved earlier and referred as Normal.
 We Shift click all four parts with same color and we go to <b>Path -> Combine</b>.
 Then, with current selection active we go to <b>Object -> Object Properties</b>.
 We specify some ID for this path, for example outer.
 We do the same for remaining two groups, and we call them middle and inner.
 Now we can optionally save in Inkscape defalt svg, but then we need to save is as XAML as well.
 We look at the created markup and we confirm that there are three paths named outer, middle and inner.
 We close Inkscape and open the file we refer as Focused.
 We do similar actions and finally we end up with a markup, having slightly different geometries.
 We can name them in a way that it is easier for us to differentiate and not get confused with initial three ones.
 Our job with Inkscape for this part is done.
 Time to go back to Blend.